sailscastshq/create-sails/README.md

-# create-sails
+# create-sails is now in the boring-stack repo

-An easy way to start a modern full-stack Sails project.
+The create-sails CLI has been moved to [the boring-stack repo]([https://github.com/sailscastshq/boring-stack/create-sails](https://github.com/sailscastshq/boring-stack/tree/main/create-sails))

 ## Usage